 Rights Respecting Schools

-Brookland Junior School is a Unicef Rights Respecting Level 1 School, having achieved this award in May 2017
+Brookland Junior School is a Unicef Rights Respecting Level 1 School, having achieved this award in May 2017.
+See the UNICEF assessment here.

 The Rights Respecting Schools Award (RRSA) is an award given to schools on behalf of UNICEF, the United Nations Children’s fund who are the world’s leading organisation working for children and their rights.